realtmxi/realtmxi/README.md

 - 👋 Hi, I’m Murphy Tian.
-- 👀 I’m interested in body building.
+- 👀 I’m interested in working out in the gym.
 - 🌱 I’m currently learning Computer Science Specialist in University of Toronto.
 - 📫 How to reach me: murphytian06@gmail.com